Chenbot001/ATIP/prompt.md

 1.  **Task:** Multi-class text classification.
 2.  **Model:** Fine-tune `allenai/scibert_scivocab_uncased` from Hugging Face.
 3.  **Input Data for Fine-tuning:** ACL 2025 accepted papers with titles and official track information.
-Assume this data is in a CSV file named `ACL25 Accepted Paper with Track Info.csv`.
+Assume this data is in a CSV file named `ACL25_ThemeData.csv`.
 4.  **Target Application:** Classify past ACL papers (for which track information is unavailable) using the fine-tuned model.
+Expect past papers to be given as a csv file.
 5.  **Primary Python Libraries to Use:**
     * `torch` (PyTorch)
     * `transformers` (Hugging Face: `AutoTokenizer`, `AutoModelForSequenceClassification`, `Trainer`, `TrainingArguments`, `EarlyStoppingCallback`)